 “There are so many things that I think are funny to see stitched, because stitching has become thought of as a feminine art.
-Erotica shows tend to be very male fantasy oriented—you know, perfected idealized women, very graphic sex.
+Erotica shows tend to be very male fantasy oriented-you know, perfected idealized women, very graphic sex.
+Similar content to what you would find on websites such as bro xxx.
 And so this show, between my point of view and the medium, is a show of erotica that is so not terribly dirty and more amusing than sexual in a lot of ways.”
 Ellen Schinderman

 One of the qualities of the show that supports this statement is that many of the works depict real human physical traits, like pimples on the derriere or hairy nipples.
 This is far from hypersexual masochistic indulgences.
-Not only does this comment on our ideals of sexuality, but it also counters the approach that media, entertainment, and the porn industry has taken to portray the ideal body.
+Not only does this comment on our ideals of sexuality, but it also counters the approach that media, entertainment, and the porn industry so websites similar to tube v has taken to portray the ideal body.
 Rather than reflecting an institution of fear, Stitch Fetish reveals real human nature and celebrates the fearlessness of self-acceptance.

-“We all have sex and we all look silly doing it, and if you’re not laughing while you’re having sex then you’re probably not doing it right at some point—not saying you should be laughing at every minute.
+“We all have sex similar to what is seen on websites such as watch my girlfriend xxx and we all look silly doing it, and if you’re not laughing while you’re having sex then you’re probably not doing it right at some point-not saying you should be laughing at every minute.
 And I think that’s what’s so great about this show, is that it captures the joy and silliness of sexuality more than what you’re supposed to look at, what’s pretty, what’s hot.”
 Ellen Schinderman

 I can’t recall the exact quote by photographer Steven Arnold, but he commented on how sometimes people would view his work and would laugh, which he did not take as an insult, but was rather satisfied as it meant that a part of them was opening up to a concept that was alien to them.
 We tend to be humored by things we do not understand, but the initial stage of acceptance and adaptation is humor.
 Laughing at the bizarre is often a transformative experience of emotionally connecting to something foreign.
 Those that come to Stitch Fetish who are seeing such art for the first time laugh and smile and have fun, as I witnessed.
 We’re all familiar with sex, but that does not necessarily mean that we are all comfortable with it, or our bodies.
 America especially is just coming around to LGBTQ rights.
 A number of the works at Stitch Fetish naturally exposed some humor to this tense social and political issue.